 The first of these two options is to go with an electric snow blower.
 There are many benefits to electric snow blowers over gas alternatives, mainly that you don’t need to keep a can of gasoline on hand, they generally require less maintenance, and they are much quieter during operation.
 Not to mention they are potentially less harmful to the environment in the long run.

-If electric power isn’t your thing though you can probably get away with a relatively affordable single-stage snow blower like the models found here.
+If electric power isn’t your thing though you can probably get away with a relatively affordable single-stage snow blower.
 Neither electric nor single stage snow blowers are likely to cut it if you live in an area where the snowfall is fierce though, in which case you’re going to want to look for something with a little more gusto.

 For those that live in the more northern states where the snowfall is dense, wet, and heavy, you’re probably going to benefit greatly from choosing a model that has two stages at the very least.
 The main selling point of a two-stage snow blower versus a single stage snow blower is that the wheels also have gears that can be engaged, so you’ll have some assistance as you try to cut through those stubborn and unforgiving snow banks.
 If you think of any standard snow blower this is probably what comes to mind.
 A little more beefy than the electric and single-stage snow blowers, and certainly a little more powerful looking all around.